Research Interests: the 19th century English novel, Critical Theory, comparative history of philosophy, realism and sexual violence

 Assistant Instructor, PSY/HUM 210: Foundations of Psychological Thought (Susan Sugarman).
 Princeton University, Spring 2019.

 Assistant Instructor, COM 300: The Junior Seminar (April Alliston).
 Princeton University, Fall 2018.

 Co-Instructor, Feminist Philosophy.
 South Woods State Prison, Spring 2018.

-Co-organizer, annual Comparative Literature conference.
+Co-organizer, annual conference of the Princeton Department of Comparative Literature.
 The Secret Life of Crowds: Gender, Sexuality, and the Masses.
 Princeton University, Spring 2018.